Events and webhooks

 Event types

-For a list of all of the possible actions that will result in an Event/webhook being generated, see our API reference.
+For a list of all of the possible actions that will result in an Event being generated and a webhook being sent, see our API reference.

 Securing your webhook endpoint (recommended)